Leon910/Leon910/README.md

-# Hi folks!
+# Hi folks! 🙌
-## You are about to enter y first Readme-File.
-Welcome to you!
+## You made it up here;) You are about to enter my Readme-File.
+Welcome to y´all!

 I am eager to learn Web-Development and immerse into the coding world 🌎

 My current **activities**:

+1. neuefische WebDev-Bootcamp 💻 🌊 🐡
-1. learn Persian 🇮🇷
+2. learn Farsi 🇮🇷
-2. improve Spanish 🇪🇸
+3. improve Spanish 🇪🇸
-3. work-out with bodyweight 🏋️
+4. workout with bodyweight 🏋️

 ![codingWorld](https://github.com/Leon910/Leon910/assets/58033662/f9d08834-5039-4011-84ae-ab11f5c1e759)